top of page

 Day 24: Constantia ➝ Tokai (24km)

-The first stretch of the Camino, called Wine to Water, begins at the Schoenstatt Shrine, where pilgrims can light a candle and set a personal intention.
-From there, the route passes through Groot Constantia, South Africa’s oldest wine estate, then continues past the historic Karamats in Constantia.
+This leg begins at the Schoenstatt Shrine, where pilgrims can light a candle and set a personal intention.
+From there, the route passes through Groot Constantia, South Africa’s oldest wine estate, then continues past the historic Kramats in Constantia.
 Pilgrims follow greenbelts and suburban paths before ascending to Elephant’s Eye cave, a sacred space with wide views over False Bay.
+Some find this climb difficult, please discuss with your chaperone.
+Rest houses are BnB’s.

 Day 25: Tokai ➝ Muizenberg (25km)